 Stress is a reaction to changes or challenges in your environment.

-Many small sources of stress can be hidden in our everyday lives (e.g., arguments with friends or family, having many appointments, upcoming tests at school).
-Every now and then there could also be a really big stressor in your life (e.g., parents separating, bullying).
+Many small stressors can be hidden in your everyday life (e.g., arguments with friends or family, having many appointments, upcoming tests at school).
+Every now and then, there may also be a really big stressor in your life (e.g., your parents separating, being bullied).

 Stress is a reaction to changes or challenges in your environment.